jon-edward/wiki_categories_datastore/README.md

 categories in the language (excluding main topic classifications, which are not trimmed regardless), then trimmed to a distance of at most 99 steps from a main topic classification.

+Assets are sourced from the [Wikimedia data dumps](https://dumps.wikimedia.org/).

 Deployments are available for the following Wikipedia languages:
  - [ar](https://ar.wikipedia.org)
  - [arz](https://arz.wikipedia.org)